 Since there are foods that are high in histamine and foods that trigger the release of histamine, I've combined both in the following list:

 Histamine causes vasodilation in the skin (widening of blood vessels) which exacerbates rosacea.
-This means that when blood vessels in the face dilate, redness follows.
+This reaction means that when blood vessels in the face dilate, redness follows.
 I take quercitin everyday because it's a phytonutrient that inhibits the release of histamine - this has helped me.
 All that being said, high-histamine foods may not be an issue for you.
 It's a bit of trial and error.

 Dairy